verasveras/snowme/README.md

 # snowme
-An A-Frame application that let's you become a snowperson.
+An A-Frame application that lets you become a snowperson and see it in VR.